My favorite books, part 1

 For Cause and Comrades by James M. McPherson.
-I could have included his one-volume The Civil War on this list as well, but I didn't want two of the same name highlighted, and I lean more towards this one for the moving way it explains what motivated both sides in the War Between the States.
+I could have included his one-volume Battle Cry of Freedom on this list as well, but I lean more towards this one for the moving way it explains what motivated both sides in the War Between the States.

 Good 'n Mad.
 My first introduction to Mad Magazine.
 A classic that never loses its bad-boy charm!